 You and your design partner will go back and incorporate any feedback you’ve received from the stakeholders.
 You’ll have some problems to work through and may have to change major portions of what you’ve created, but it’s important to keep your stakeholders’ needs—and, very crucially—the creative brief in mind.

-Repeat steps 7 and 8 as often as necessary.
+Repeat Steps 7 and 8 as Often as Necessary

 You may have to present and revise a couple of times.
 You’ll want to put your best foot forward, of course, but sometimes changes just need to be made.
 The most important thing is to do your best work, every time and all the time.

-Your turn!
 What do you think about the creative process?Did anything surprise you?
 Let us know in the comments below!